Dubai: RTA announces Metro trip changes from August 3

+The past 10 months have been a roller-coaster of emotions, fear and uncertainties for Palestinian expats residing in the country

-Dubai's Roads and Transport Authority (RTA) on Friday announced separate trips towards Expo 2020 Metro Station and UAE Exchange Metro Station.
+Starting Saturday, August 3, there will be separate Dubai Metro trips for Expo 2020 and UAE Exchange Metro stations.

+The Roads and Transport Authority (RTA) announced the upcoming change on Friday in a post on X.

+This means those who are heading to the UAE Exchange Metro Station or Expo 2020 Metro Station on the Red Line will have to make sure they are boarding the right train to reach their destination.

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.